Home | FHA Streamline Refinance

 1. Income.
 An FHA mortgage holder must be employed or have income from an acceptable source.
 It does not matter where you are employed, how long you have been employed or how much you earn.
 Part-time employment is acceptable.
 Commission earnings are acceptable.
 Just about any type of legitimate income is acceptable.
 Additionally, retirement benefits, Social Security benefits, disability benefits...all acceptable forms of income on a streamline refinance.

-2. Reduction in rate or mortgage insurance.
-You must reduce the combination of your interest rate + your mortgage insurance rate by at least half of one percent (0.50%) in order to meet FHA's benefit to borrower requirement.
+2. Reduction in interest rate.
+You must reduce your interest rate by at least half of one percent (0.50%) in order to meet FHA's benefit to borrower requirement.

-Example #1: If you currently have an interest rate of 4.25% and the interest rate on your new loan will be 3.75%, then you qualify.
+Example: If you currently have an interest rate of 4.75% and the interest rate on your new loan must be 4.25% or less to qualify.